Hong Kong protest-related website says users' access blocked

 The police force had started asking ISPs to halt access, citing Article 43 of the law, the newspaper reported.

-The Hong Kong police said they could not comment on individual cases.
-The city’s government did not immediately respond to a request for comment.
+The Security Bureau said offences endangering national security include secession, subversion, organization and perpetration of terrorist activities and collusion with a foreign country or with external elements to endanger national security.
+The offences are punishable with up to life in jail, according to the security law.

+"All relevant action will be taken strictly in accordance with the law," the spokeswoman added.

-Under the controversial legislation imposed on the Chinese-ruled city in June, the police can request service providers to restrict access to electronic platforms or messages that could pose a threat to national security.
+Under the controversial legislation imposed on the Chinese-ruled Asian financial hub in June, the police can request service providers to restrict access to electronic platforms or messages that could pose a threat to national security.

 HKChronicles said that based on reports from users, the ISPs suspected of being involved in the blocking included Smartone, China Mobile Hong Kong, PCCW "and others".
 It did not elaborate.